isaacengel/BinauralSH/README.md

 This library is now featured in the Auditory Modeling Toolbox!
 Check the script ```exp_engel2021``` after downloading the code from https://amtoolbox.org/

 # Citation
-To cite this repository, please use:
+To cite this repository, please use the following two citations:
 ```
+Engel, Isaac, Goodman, Dan.
+F. M., and Picinali, Lorenzo, "Assessing HRTF preprocessing methods for Ambisonics rendering through perceptual models", 2021.
+Submitted to Acta Acustica.
 Engel, Isaac, "BinauralSH library for Matlab", 2021.
 Available at: https://github.com/isaacengel/BinauralSH.
 DOI: 10.5281/zenodo.5201782
 ```